colinhehn/project_monstercat/README.md

 #### TODO or something

 - Make the transition between frames on the waveform smoother.
+[DONE]
-- Bars thicker, and less of them?
-In the future it could all be configurable.
+- Bars thicker and less of them?
+[DONE]
-- TUI with Rich or Textual
+- Full audio signal chain to "match" Monstercat somewhat [DONE for now]
 - Add color to the waveform, and gradients???
 Maybe the gradient could be moving... panning linearly as an overlay or pass-through or something.
+[WIP]
+- bloom [WIP]
+- TUI with Rich or Textual
+- In the future it could all be configurable.
   - Be able to adjust the frequency bins to fit different types of audio for optimal visual clarity.
 A guitar solo will not render very interestingly on this visualizer right now...